etischler/Portfolio/README.md

 This is an example of binary search.
 Given an input file I would report regular vs binary search search times.
 Analyze results.
+PROJECT 2 IS bTree BRANCH!